levoxtrip/PKB/docs/topics/strive.md

 We think some outward success is gonna change something inside but it’s not!
 It may make live more comfortable but it doesn’t change who we are Any hole in ourself is not get filled by success

+key to success is not doing more it is few things really well

 ### Habits and skills to live a successful life
 1. skill and habit to manage your state and emotional actions and reactions
 2. Knowing what people need in general - and knowing and what you need in particular